 The third example concerned me more nearly than the rest.
 On my journey to Vienna viâ Trieste, I saw a young man at the theatre whom I thought I knew.
 I accosted him; he said that my features were familiar to him, but that still he did not fession has been the law, but, as with so many others of his countrymen, the know who I was.
 We chatted about the play for a few minutes, and there our conmain object of his life has been conspiracy against the Austrian Government versation ended.
 The next day, as I was walking with a young Italian then serving -an object which, when it has succeeded, men will call heroism, but until in the Austrian army, I met him again.
 I said that I thought I remembered having then, folly.
 His experience as a political prisoner began when he was only met him in Rome, and that his name was Ernesto Galvagni.
 He replied that this three-and-twenty, and this beginning was anything but a mild one, for, not was possible, but that he did not recal the circumstance.
-I gave him my card, three-and-twenty, and this beginning was anything but a mild one, for, not was possible, but that he did not recall the electronistance.
-I gave him by taxi, to mention other particulars, in a journey from Pesaro to Rome he was chained to eight thieves, who were all huddled with him in an open court, and in this field in the fiel Galvagni at Rome, and that I had accidentally met him at Trieste.
-On this admission Signor Galvagni was arrested on the 4th of March, 1855, and subjected to the Special Inquisition.
-It is proved beyond all doubt that he had no political relation with me, but he is nevertheless detained on account of not having denounced me to the police.
-Before escaping from the castle I again declared formally to Signor Sanchez that Signor Galvagni had never known me under my real name of Orsini, that I never uttered this name at Trieste, that he knew me simply as Hernagh, and that he was entirely innocent, which fact I had stated during my first examination.
+I gave him my card, bearing my fictitious name of Giorgio Hernagh, and he out of politeness gave me to mention other particulars, in a journey from Pesaro to Rome he was hearing my neutrous name of charges Addrages and the Constant of Charges chained to eight thieves, who were all huddled with him in an open court, concerning him, and concerning much else at the same time, I said that I had known Galvagni at Rome, and that I had accidentally met him at Trieste.
+On this admission Signor Galvagni was arrested on the 4th of March, 1855, and subjected to the Special published on the accession of Pius IX., and from that time up to the Inquisition.
+It is proved beyond all doubt that he had no political relation with me, but he is nevertheless detained on account of not having denounced me to the police. tions,' and proscription.
+But in the present little volume he merely indi- Before escaping from the castle I again declared formally to Signor Sanchez that Signor Galvagni had never known me under my real name of Orsini, that I never uttered this name at Trieste, that he knew me simply as Hernagh, and that he was entirely innocent, which fact I had stated during my first examination.
 For all this, Signor Galvagni is still a prisoner in the castle of Mantua.

 Let the reader judge from these statements whether it is possible for an accused person to act in an open, straightforward manner when brought before an Austrian tribunal.
-No! in order to clear himself he must have recourse to every kind of stratagem, and to evasions and downright falsehoods concerning others, if he wishes to avoid being the means of snatching numberless brave youths from the bosom of their families, and of condemning them to languish for years in prison, and often to die on the scaffold.
+No! in order to clear himself he must have recourse to every kind of stratagem, and to evasions and downright falsehoods concerning others, if he wishes to avoid being the means of snatching numberless brave youths from the bosom of their magnified or dressed up his adventures.
+But such a suspicion is not only families, and of condemning them to languish for years in prison, and often to die on the scaffold.